HeyDyHo/Plah/README.md

 PHP little app helper (Plah) is a small library with some classes that can be used as addons for PHP micro frameworks like the famous [Slim Framework](http://www.slimframework.com/).
 For example it has a Config class that uses text files for configuration options or a Language class that can be used for multi-language setups.
-A MongoModel base class is also present that makes it easy to use [MongoDB](http://www.mongodb.org/) for your models instead of or in addition to [MySQL](https://www.mysql.com/).
+A MongoModel base class is also included that makes it easy to use [MongoDB](http://www.mongodb.org/) for your models instead of or in addition to [MySQL](https://www.mysql.com/).